-Sara Lee has filed a private letter ruling request with the IRS to the effect that, among other things, the spin off will qualify as a tax-free distribution for U.S. federal income tax purposes under Section 355 of the Internal Revenue Code of 1986, as amended, or the "Code," and as part of a tax-free reorganization under Section 368(a)(1)(D) of the Code, and the transfer to us of assets and the assumption by us of liabilities in connection with the spin off will not result in the recognition of any gain or loss for U.S. federal income tax purposes to Sara Lee.
-Receipt of the private letter ruling or an opinion of counsel to the effect that the spin off will qualify as a tax-free transaction under Sections 355 and 368(a)(1)(D) of the Code is a condition to completing the spin off.
-Sara Lee does not intend to postpone the spin off in the event it does not receive the private letter ruling prior to the effective date of the spin off, assuming that Sara Lee receives instead an opinion of counsel to the effect that the spin off will qualify as a tax-free transaction under Sections 355 and 368(a)(1)(D) of the Code.
+Sara Lee has received a private letter ruling from the IRS to the effect that, among other things, the spin off will qualify as a tax-free distribution for U.S. federal income tax purposes under Section 355 of the Internal Revenue Code of 1986, as amended, or the "Code," and as part of a tax-free reorganization under Section 368(a)(1)(D) of the Code, and the transfer to us of assets and the assumption by us of liabilities in connection with the spin off will not result in the recognition of any gain or loss for U.S. federal income tax purposes to Sara Lee.
 See "The Spin Off-Material U.S. Federal Income Tax Consequences of the Spin Off."

-Although a private letter ruling relating to the qualification of the spin off under Sections 355 and 368(a)(1)(D) of the Code is generally binding on the IRS, the continuing validity of such ruling will be subject to the accuracy of factual representations and assumptions made in the ruling request.
-Also, as part of the IRS's general policy with respect to rulings on spin off transactions under Section 355 of the Code, any private letter ruling obtained by Sara Lee will be based upon representations by Sara Lee that certain conditions which are necessary to obtain tax-free treatment under Section 355 and Section 368(a)(1)(D) of the Code have been satisfied, rather than a determination by the IRS that these conditions have been satisfied.
+Although the private letter ruling relating to the qualification of the spin off under Sections 355 and 368(a)(1)(D) of the Code is generally binding on the IRS, the continuing validity of the ruling is subject to the accuracy of factual representations and assumptions made in connection with obtaining such private letter ruling.
+Also, as part of the IRS's general policy with respect to rulings on spin off transactions under Section 355 of the Code, the private letter ruling obtained by Sara Lee is based upon representations by Sara Lee that certain conditions which are necessary to obtain tax-free treatment under Section 355 and Section 368(a)(1)(D) of the Code have been satisfied, rather than a determination by the IRS that these conditions have been satisfied.
 Any inaccuracy in these representations could invalidate the ruling.
-Any opinion received by Sara Lee would not be binding on the IRS and would be subject to the accuracy of factual representations and assumptions made in connection with the opinion.